Innim/flutter_login_vk/README.md

 and if current user session doesn't provide it - user will be logged out.

-Also you can specify API version to user, but you shouldn't.
+Also you can specify API version to use, but you shouldn't.